 Looking After Yourself

-- Do things to spoil yourself.
-It’s important that you practice looking after yourself.
-Think about things that make you feel happy and put time and (if necessary) money aside to do them. this could be as simple as having a bubble bath or taking yourself to the movies
+It’s important that you practice looking after yourself, and doing things that are good and right for you.
+Think about things that make you feel happy and put time and (if necessary) money aside to do them.
+It could be as simple as going for a walk.

-- If you lost contact with friends or family during the relationship make contact with them again.
+If you lost contact with friends or family during the relationship think about making contact with them again.